 - Cupcakes & Cakes – Soak cake layers with strawberry syrup to keep them moist and extra delicious.
 My recipes for Strawberry Cheesecake Cake and Strawberry Crunch Cupcakes are the perfect example for using strawberry syrup.

-- Cheesecakes – Use strawberry syrup on top of cheesecakes for an extra summery flavour.
+- Cheesecakes – Use this easy strawberry syrup on top of cheesecakes for an extra summery flavour.
 This syrup works on both baked and no-bake cheesecakes.
 Check out this decadent Strawberry Crunch Cheesecake and Strawberry Crunch Cheesecake Cones that use this syrup.

 - Strawberries – I recommend using fresh, organic strawberries for the best flavour.
 It’s okay if some of the strawberries are a bit squashed or mushy, so don’t throw those away!
 You can also use frozen strawberries, but you will need to reduce the quantity of added water.

-- Sugar – Plain, granulated sugar works best for this recipe.
+- Sugar – Plain, granulated white sugar works best for this recipe.
 You can also replace it with light brown sugar, although this will make the syrup look slightly browner in colour.
 I do not recommend using sweeteners like erythritol or xylitol for this recipe, as they will not thicken the syrup as well as sugar.

 - Water – use filtered (or bottled) water for best results.
 Water is added to make the syrup more liquid and easier to pour.